armandmcqueen/ec2-cluster/README.md

 ## Quickstart

-This code will launch a cluster of EC2 instances, run the command `hostname` on all of them, return the results of the command and then tear down the cluster.
+This code will launch a cluster of EC2 instances, run the command `hostname` on all of them, return the results of the command, and then tear down the cluster.

 ```python
 import ec2_cluster as ec3